cosmology-tech/cw-simulate/README.md

 ## Usage

-1. Create a `CWSimulateApp` object - this is a simulation environment describing a single chains.
+1. Create a `CWSimulateApp` object - this is a simulation environment describing a single chain.
 2. As needed, per chain:
-   - Upload the WASM bytecode using `App.wasm.create()`.
+   - Upload the WASM bytecode using `App.wasm.create`.
 This will register a new `codeId` to reference the uploaded contract code.
-   - Create a new contract instance using `App.wasm.instantiateContract()` and passing in the `codeId` generated in the previous step.
+   - Create a new contract instance using `App.wasm.instantiateContract`, passing in the `codeId` generated in the previous step.
    - From the response, retrieve the `contractAddress` to refer to the contract instance.
   - You can now run `execute` and `query` messages against the instance, and they should work as expected.

 ### Example

 The following example creates a chain, instantiates a contract on it, and performs an `execute` and `query`.